Swoop Ending, Being Integrated Into WestJet

 As you’d expect, low cost subsidiaries of airlines are controversial among labor groups.
 After all, what generally makes these airlines “low cost” is that employees are paid less.
 It’s one thing if you just launch an independent ultra low cost carrier, since there’s no expectation that pilot pay would match what the “major” airlines pay.

 However, it’s a different story when an airline creates a new subsidiary with a lower employee pay structure.
-This is also largely why WestJet is discontinuing Swoop.
-As you’d expect, the union representing pilots hasn’t been happy about the differential pay and rules for WestJet and Swoop pilots.
+This is also largely why WestJet has discontinued Swoop.
+As you’d expect, the union representing pilots wasn’t happy about the differential pay and rules for WestJet and Swoop pilots.

-WestJet has been negotiating a new contract with pilots (as so many airlines have), which nearly caused a strike.
+Over the summer, WestJet was negotiating a new contract with pilots (as so many airlines have), which nearly caused a strike.
 As part of the negotiations, management and the union agreed that they would shut down Swoop.
 This brings Swoop pilots onto a higher pay scale with WestJet, and it seemed like the most economical option for getting a new contract ratified.

 “The WestJet Group is pleased to have reached an industry-leading agreement in negotiation with ALPA that recognizes the value and instrumental contributions of our current and future pilots.
 This agreement bolsters our ability to provide certainty and career opportunities across our organization for years to come while ensuring the competitive sustainability of the WestJet Group.”

-Swoop is being discontinued due to the new pilot contract
+Swoop was discontinued due to the new pilot contract

 Bottom line

-Canadian ultra low cost carrier Swoop will be merged into WestJet.
+Canadian ultra low cost carrier Swoop has now been merged into WestJet.
 The subsidiary was formed several years ago, and was intended to be an operation with a lower cost structure.
-This always gets a bit sticky when you’re the subsidiary of another airline with a higher cost structure (especially when there are unions).
-With WestJet pilots having just negotiated a new contract, part of this included a provision to discontinue Swoop.
+This always gets a bit tricky when you’re the subsidiary of another airline with a higher cost structure (especially when there are unions).
+With WestJet pilots having negotiated a new contract, part of this included a provision to discontinue Swoop.

 It is kind of amazing how consistently ultra low cost carriers that are subsidiaries of major airlines have failed.
 In the long run they just don’t seem to make it…